Thesephi/fullstack-typescript-webapp-starter/README.md

 ## Caveats / TODOs

 - Source mapping doesn't work yet for the server app, and thus JS error logs are not pointing to the desirable line/column in the .ts files
-- Hot live-reloading is not enabled for client-side assets yet
+- Hot (live) reloading is not enabled for client-side assets yet
 - The build is not yet optimized (output sizes larger than they could be in real production setups)
-- There is no example test suite for the backend part (REST endpoints)
+- There is no example test suite yet for the backend part (REST endpoints)
 - The dev flow (build/start) was not tested on platforms other than MacOS
-- A CI flow (or at least an example of which) is not yet integrated